mmandic1503/nightwatch_datadriven/README.md

    3. Ensure to have google Chrome browser

 #### Running the tests
-Before you run the tests first you will need to install the JavaScript dependencies, so run the following command from the root folder (the folder with the package.json file)
+Before running the tests install the JavaScript dependencies.
+Run the following command from the root folder (the folder with the package.json file)

 ```
 npm install
 ```
-After completing the installation run your tests with the following command
+After completing the installation run the tests with the following command

 ```
 npm test